-8.1 On a death being brought to his or her attention, it is the duty of the procurator fiscal to make initial enquiry and decide whether and to what extent further investigation is required and to initiate that investigation.
+8.1 On a death being brought to his or her attention, it is the duty of the Procurator Fiscal to make initial enquiry and decide whether and to what extent further investigation is required and to initiate that investigation.

-8.2 In circumstances where the procurator fiscal accepts the death certificate being offered by the medical practitioner; or where a post
+8.2 In circumstances where the Procurator Fiscal accepts the death certificate being offered by the medical practitioner; or where a post mortem examination is carried out, death is certified as having occurred due to natural causes and there are no matters of concern, the Procurator Fiscal's investigation is complete.

-8.3 In other cases, the procurator fiscal, acting in the public interest, may carry out further enquiries in relation to the circumstances of the death in order to achieve an effective investigation; whether to eliminate suspicion or establish criminality or to identify reasonable precautions whereby a death might have been avoided and identify any defects in a system of work which caused or contributed to the death.
+8.3 In other cases, the Procurator Fiscal, acting in the public interest,may carry out further enquiries in relation to the circumstances of the death in order to achieve an effective investigation; whether to eliminate suspicion or establish criminality or to identify reasonable precautions whereby a death might have been avoided and identify any defects in a system of work which caused or contributed to the death.